• Skip to primary navigation

 Another good thing about the pie is that the cream cheese isn't too noticeable.
 Normally I like cream cheese, but I didn't want a tangy flavor, I wanted a creamy butterscotch flavor.
 The cream cheese flavor takes a backseat to everything else and just adds some support.

-Out of habit, I’ve always sweetened my whipped cream with confectioners’ sugar, but some people feel it imparts a chalky texture and prefer granulated.
+Now back to the whole thing that led me to make this pie.
+I’ve always sweetened my whipped cream with confectioners’ sugar, but some people feel it imparts a chalky texture and prefer granulated.
 Another thing I've always done is add the sugar at the end, when in reality you can add the sugar right along with the whipped cream.
 In fact, if you're using granulated you really need to so that it has enough time to dissolve from the friction of the beaters.
+So for this batch of whipped cream I used granulated and added it at the beginning

-I did find that the cream took longer to whip when I added the sugar at the beginning, but it was smooth and delicious.
-As for how it held up (because another thing I assumed was that the cornstarch in my confectioners' sugar was helping stabilize my whipped cream), it held up just fine with no weeping whatsoever.
+I did find that the cream took longer to whip, but it was smooth and delicious.
+As for how it held up (because another thing I assumed was that the cornstarch in confectioners' sugar was helping stabilize my whipped cream), it held up just fine with no weeping whatsoever.
 A factor that might play into that is that I always use “heavy whipping cream” as opposed to “heavy cream”.
-Cream with the word “whipping” in it usually has a stabilizer in it called carrageenan, and I think the carrageenan is what’s been keeping my whipped cream from weeping.
+Cream with the word “whipping” in it usually has a stabilizer called carrageenan, and I think the carrageenan is what’s been keeping my whipped cream from weeping.

 Final Verdict on the Pie